Montréal–Trudeau International Airport: Domestic jetty

+International jetty

 The International jetty, also accessible via the security checkpoint A, is dedicated to flights with destinations outside Canada and United States.
 This jetty holds 18 gates: 50 through 53 and 55 through 68.
 Gates 53 and 62 are used exclusively for Passenger Transfer Vehicles.
 In this area, travellers can shop, eat and relax with a wide varieties of boutiques, restaurants, cafés, spa facilities and one of the biggest airport duty-free shops in Canada.
 At the far end of the jetty, there is a wide open space with a lot of natural lights through floor to ceilings windows and a big skylight in the rooftop.
 The masterpiece of the jetty is a work of art, called Veil of Glass, composed of different coloured glass triangles illuminated by spotlights, created by local artist ATOMIC3.
 Several murals and other works of art are also located in this jetty, including four from various Montréal museums.

 In the international jetty, there is a large area where passengers can relax before their flight.
 Travelers are able to download to their smartphone or e-reader the first chapter of any books available on the platform Lire vous transporte.
 After that, they can choose to buy the entire book through the Wi-Fi network in the airport.
 A rest area has been constructed near gate 57 in order to read these books in a calm environment, with cushions and dimmed lights.
 There are over 1000 chairs with charging stations and USB ports throughout the jetty as well as three water bottle-filling stations.

+Transborder jetty

-Lastly, there is a jetty dedicated to all U.S. bound flights, which holds 18 gates: 72 through 89.
+The transborder jetty is dedicated to all U.S. bound flights, and has 18 gates: 72 through 89.
 For access to gate 87, 88 or 89, passengers must go down one level via an escalator.
-Gate 56, 58 and 60 (part of the international jetty) can also be used for a U.S. bound flight.
+Gate 56, 58 and 60 (part of the international jetty) can also be used for U.S. bound flights.
 They can be isolated from the other gates by moving glass walls known as swing gates.
 Unlike other jetties, the transborder jetty requires passengers to go through security checkpoint C and then the U.S. Customs and Border Protection and lastly through the duty-free shop before accessing their gates.
 The gate area contains the same services as the other parts of the airport such as shops, restaurants, rest zones and cafés.
 If needed, some gates can be isolated in order to offer additional security checkpoints if an aircraft flies to a potential risk zone like Washington–National.

 Airport lounges

-Two major airline alliances (Star Alliance and SkyTeam) have a large presence at Montréal-Trudeau, and therefore both maintain frequent flyer lounges within the airport.
-There are also two "Pay-In" lounges open for use by all passengers, regardless of airline, frequent flyer status or class of travel.
+Two major airline alliances (SkyTeam and Star Alliance) are present at Montréal-Trudeau, and therefore both maintain frequent flyer lounges within the airport.
+There are also four "Pay-In" lounges open for use by all passengers, regardless of airline, frequent flyer status or class of travel.